You're Beautiful: Chart performance

 "You're Beautiful" is Blunt's most successful single release to date.
 It was also his first successful single and reached number one in ten countries across the world, including the United Kingdom, the United States, Spain, Mexico, Canada, and the Netherlands.
 The song peaked within the top five in New Zealand, number four, Australia, number two, France, and Germany.
 Released on 18 May 2005, it entered at number twelve on 5 June and reached number one six weeks later where it remained for five consecutive weeks.
 The highest position "You're Beautiful" reached in Australia was number two, where it stayed for two consecutive weeks.

 In November 2005, "You're Beautiful" was released in North America where it achieved widespread success.
 In Canada, it ascended to number one (where it remained for four consecutive weeks) 22 weeks following its debut on the BDS Airplay chart.
 In the United States, it debuted at number 88 before reaching number one 17 weeks later.
 It replaced Beyoncé's "Check on It" and itself was replaced by Ne-Yo's "So Sick".

 The song became the first non-urban or American Idol song to reach the top of the U.S. Billboard Hot 100 since Nickelback's "How You Remind Me" in 2001.
-However, "Hollaback Girl" by Gwen Stefani has also been credited for that accomplishment, but due to its hip-hop-based influences, it's been disputed.
+While "Hollaback Girl" by Gwen Stefani achieved the same accolade, it has been disputed due to the song's hip-hop-based influences.
 This also became the first single by a British artist to reach number one since Elton John's "Candle in the Wind 1997" (1997).
 It achieved success on the Billboard Pop 100, Hot Digital Songs, Adult Contemporary, and Adult Top 40 formats.
 It has been certified double platinum by the RIAA for digital and platinum for mastertone.
 It has sold over three million in the United States.